 - The major to which you apply: You must choose a major when you apply to SDSU.
 All majors are competitive, and every major has more applicants than available slots (the CSU calls this impaction).
 Applicants are ranked within each major, rather than overall.
 The popularity of majors changes every year based on the applicant pool.
 Admission is major-specific, which means you cannot change your major during the application process.
 Specific majors will have additional requirements you must meet for admission to the major and the university:

-- Nursing: Admission to the School of Nursing is very competitive.
+- Nursing – Admission to the School of Nursing is very competitive.
 Applicants will be ranked for admission by their college preparatory courses, GPA and SAT critical reading and/or redesigned SAT evidence-based reading and writing or ACT English and mathematics.
 Applicants must also have earned a B or higher grade in high school intermediate algebra, biology and chemistry with lab courses.
 If AP or IB level courses were taken in these areas, applicants must have earned a B or better grade in the course.

 Students admitted to SDSU as undeclared, or as a major other than Nursing, will not be able to change their major to Nursing during their tenure at SDSU.